RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ![Figure 2.11: Selecting the export method](images/tm.toExport.png)

 After you select the "Upload" option one of two things will happen.
 If you have not linked TileMill to your MapBox account, you will be asked to do so.
 This is just a simple form asking for your email and password to log in to your MapBox account.
-TileMill is only ever granted permission to upload tiles to your account, and to remove existing tiles from it; it cannot change you password, personal, or billing information.
+When TileMill is linked to your account it is only granted permission to upload tiles space associated with your account, and to remove existing tiles from it; it cannot change you password, personal, or billing information at present.

-The second option if for the exporter view to show up (Figure 2.12).
+The second option is for the exporter view to show up (Figure 2.12).
 This view allows you to select the region and zoom level range that you want to export, while adding metadata (name, description, and attribution) and setting the default map center.

 Perhaps the most important piece of information in this view is the size of the exported tiles, measured in bytes of data and located below the zoom level selector.
 Unless you chose to pay for more, you signed up for a free MapBox account at the beginning of this lab.
 This gives you 50MB of data storage, so you need to be conscious of how much space any one project is taking up on your account.
 The only real way to control size is to adjust the region and zoom levels.